Wilson H. Fitzgerald…

 8. Helped his son-in-law escape charges for embezzling from the Postal Service.

-9. Had a son, John L., marry a girl with ties to the Wideners of RMS Titanic fame.
+9. Had a son, John L., who married a girl with ties to the Wideners of RMS Titanic fame.

 10. Had a grandson nearly burn to death.